Reticulated python: Reported sizes

 The colour pattern is a complex geometric pattern that incorporates different colours.
 The back typically has a series of irregular diamond shapes flanked by smaller markings with light centers.
 In this species' wide geographic range, much variation of size, colour, and markings commonly occurs.

 In zoo exhibits, the colour pattern may seem garish, but in a shadowy jungle environment amid fallen leaves and debris, it allows them to virtually disappear.
 Called disruptive colouration, it protects them from predators and helps them to catch their prey.

 The huge size and attractive pattern of this snake has made it a favorite zoo exhibit, with several individuals claimed to be above 20 ft in length and more than one claimed to be the largest in captivity.
 However, due to its huge size, immense strength, aggressive disposition, and the mobility of the skin relative to the body, it is very difficult to get exact length measurements of a living reticulated python, and weights are rarely indicative, as captive pythons are often obese.
 Claims made by zoos and animal parks are sometimes exaggerated, such as the claimed 14.85 m snake in Indonesia which was subsequently proven to be about 6.5–7 m long.
 For this reason, scientists do not accept the validity of length measurements unless performed on a dead or anesthetized snake that is later preserved in a museum collection or stored for scientific research.

 A reticulated python kept in the United States in Kansas City, Missouri, named "Medusa" is considered by the Guinness Book of World Records to be the longest living snake ever kept in captivity.
 In 2011 it was reported to measure 7.67 m and weigh 158.8 kg.

-In 2012, an albino reticulated python, named "Twinkie", housed in Fountain Valley, California, was considered to be the largest albino snake in captivity by the Guinness World Records.
+In 2012, an albino reticulated python, named "Twinkie", housed in Fountain Valley, California, US, was considered to be the largest albino snake in captivity by the Guinness World Records.
 It measured 7 m in length and weighed about 168 kg.

 Dwarf forms of reticulated pythons also occur, from some islands northwest of Australia, and these are being selectively bred in captivity to be much smaller, resulting in animals often referred to as "super dwarfs".
 Adult super dwarf reticulated pythons are typically between 1.82 and 2.4 m in length.